johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Coding Tips and Tricks

-These are tips that have helped me along the way for this project
+These are tips that have helped me along the way for this project:

+**Code Institute Boutique Ado project**

 **Hiding header on scroll down:** https://medium.com/@mariusc23/hide-header-on-scroll-**down-show-on-scroll-up-67bbaae9a78c